Skip to content

 {% include copy-curl.html %}

-Find similar document using following request:
+Find documents similar to `dark night` using the following request:

 ```json